 Changing metal professions

-Metalworking professions have changed in recent decades.
-New job titles also reflect this change.
-The former profession of a blacksmith now belongs to the genre of metal design.
-The field of work not only includes the manufacture of gates or railings, but also metal furniture and designer items.
-Trained metal designers can also decide to give their work an artistic focus and work in the art of blacksmithing.
-These, like other metal professions, are increasingly being learned and carried out by women.
+Metalworking professions have changed over the past few decades.
+New job titles spiegeln also reflect this change.
+The former profession of blacksmith is now part of the metal design genre.
+The field of work not only includes the production of gates or railings, it also includes metal furniture and design items.
+In this way, trained metal designers can definitely decide to give their work an artistic focus and work in the art of blacksmithing.
+This as well as other metal trades are increasingly learned and carried out by women today.

 Computer work is also increasingly used in metalworking professions.
 With the help of appropriate software, construction technicians create metal stairs and railings, bus shelters, Components for roof structures and even eco-houses, which also cannot do without metal.
 Precision, creativity and skill are particularly required here.
 3D constructions are worked out on the computer so that they can be manufactured by machines.